Named Entity Disambiguation is important in a Knowledge Graph Search System

 A Dictionary of Named Entities

-Part of the process involved in telling apart named entities that share the same names is using information about named entities from the knowledge base to create a named entity dictionary.
-The articles from Wikipedia associated with the named entities are extracted from the knowledge base, to do so.
+Part of the process involved in telling apart named entities that share the same names uses information about named entities from the knowledge base to create a named entity dictionary.
+The articles from Wikipedia associated with the named entities are extracted from the knowledge base to do so.

-The named entity dictionary along with information about the hyperlink structure between articles in the named entity knowledge base, and the context (features) of the named entity articles are used to create a disambiguation dataset.
+The named entity dictionary and information about the hyperlink structure between articles in the named entity knowledge base and the context (features) of the named entity articles are used to create a named entity disambiguation dataset.

-This disambiguation dataset will likely also include category information identifying the categories that are associated with each named entity.
+This named entity disambiguation dataset will likely also include category information identifying the categories associated with each named entity.
 This disambiguation module uses the disambiguation dataset to learn about the strength of the relationships between words from the query context and categories from category taxonomy.

 The patent tells us that it might augment the search results it shows based upon an identified named entity.
-Augmenting the search results can mean grouping search results by the different senses of the disambiguated names, and adding annotations, snippets or other content that further identify or describe the search results (individually or in groups) based on the disambiguated names.
+Augmenting the search results can mean grouping search results by the different senses of the disambiguated names and adding annotations, snippets, or other content that further identify or describe the search results (individually or in groups) on the disambiguated names.

-(1) one set of documents pertaining to the composer John Williams,
+(1) one set of documents on the composer John Williams,

-(2) a second set of documents pertaining to the wrestler,
+(2) the second set of documents about the wrestler,

-(3) a third set of documents pertaining to the venture capitalist,
+(3) the third set of documents on the venture capitalist,

 (4) and on, for any number of the different senses of the name.